pesuyn/AR-APP/README.md

 - Learn about ARCore.
 - Learn about Augmented Faces.
+- Create diversity of filters and using Blender for measuring the size
 - Create a simple AR-APP application, using ARCore to build, display and demo on Android

 Reference: